BeauJoh/thesis/source/12-chapter-4-aiwc.md

 **Total Memory Footprint** **90% Memory Footprint** and Local Memory Address Entropy **LMAE** metrics require the address accessed to be stored during kernel execution and occurs during the \texttt{memoryLoad}, \texttt{memoryStore}, \texttt{memoryAtomicLoad} and \texttt{memoryAtomicStore} notifications.

-Branch entropy measurements require a check during \texttt{instructionExecuted} event on whether the instruction is a branch instruction, if so a flag indicating a branch operation has occurred is set and both LLVM IR labels -- which correspond to branch targets -- are recorded.
+Branch entropy measurements require a check during the \texttt{instructionExecuted} event on whether the instruction is a branch instruction, if so a flag indicating a branch operation has occurred is set and both LLVM IR labels -- which correspond to branch targets -- are recorded.
 On the next \texttt{instructionExecuted} the flag is queried and reset while the current instruction label is compared against which of the two targets were taken, the result is stored in the branch history trace.
 The implementation of this is shown in Listing \ref{lst:instructionExecuted}.
 Note the `instructionExecuted` callback is propagated from Oclgrind during every OpenCL kernel instruction -- emulated in LLVM IR.
 This function also updates variables to track instruction diversity by counting the occurrences of each instruction, instructions to barrier and other parallelism metrics by running a counter until a barrier is hit, finally, the vectorization -- as part of the parallelism metrics -- are updated by recording the width of executed instructions.
 The `m_state` variable is shared between all work-items in a work-group and these are stored into a global set of variables using a mutex lock once the work-group has completed execution.

-The branch metrics are then computed by evaluating the full history of combined branch's taken and not-taken.
+The branch metrics are then computed by evaluating the full history of the combined branches taken and not-taken.

 \begin{lstlisting}[float=tp,language=C++, caption={The Instruction Executed callback function collects specific program metrics and adds them to a history trace for later analysis.},label={lst:instructionExecuted},linewidth=\columnwidth,numbers=left, numberstyle=\small, numbersep=8pt, frame = single, breaklines=true] void WorkloadCharacterisation::instructionExecuted(...,  const llvm::Instruction *instruction, ...){